The Northrop F-5 Enthusiast Page - Home

 services; on 20-06-97 for technical data and assistance.

-these contracts, F-5 parts and components that needed repair were
+Under these contracts, F-5 parts and components needing repair

-reconnaissance, flight operations and in fighter
+survival, photo reconnaissance, flight operations and in fighter

 in-country operation and maintenance was secured by a local company,